Marine Park (Brooklyn park): Facilities

-The park's playground, several sports fields, and 0.83 mile-long running path were all built on the ancient Keshawchqueren burial ground.
+Several sports fields, and 0.83 mile-long running path were all built on the ancient Keshawchqueren burial ground.
 Part of the park, including the fields north of Avenue U, were built atop Gerritsen Creek.

 Marine Park also contains a golf course, which occupies the park's eastern half.
 The 210 acre golf course opened in 1963 and contains a driving range.

+New York Road Runners hosts a weekly 2.5-mile Open Run.

 Geographical features

 Marine Park contains most of the remaining length of Gerritsen Creek.
 The head of the creek is located adjacent to the Salt Marsh Nature Center.
 The creek's headwaters originally were located eight avenues north of its current source at Avenue U, but the northern part of the creek was buried in a storm sewer in 1920.
 The creek has been described as one of the "fingers" that formed the original shoreline of Jamaica Bay.

 Mau Mau Island, also called White Island, is an artificial island within the park, located between two branches of Gerritsen Creek.
 Created possibly by 1934, it was made out of garbage.
 It was supposed to be included within an expansion of the golf course, which was never built; a temporary bridge was the only object erected from this plan, and only the footers from this bridge remain.

 The eastern part of Marine Park, to the east of Mau Mau Island, was originally part of an island called Riches Meadows.
 The island was bounded by two creeks, Mill Creek and Deep Creek, which then led to Mill Basin, located across Flatbush Avenue to the northeast.